-We may be busy at our InterAct Summit this week, but we’re also celebrating the Week of the Young Child hosted by the National Association for the Education of Young Children (NAEYC).
+We're continuing our celebration of Week of the Young Child hosted by the National Association for the Education of Young Children (NAEYC).
 Each day has a theme and Thursday is Artsy Thursday.
-Artsy Thursday asks you to think, problem solve, and create.
+Artsy Thursday asks you to think, problem-solve, and create.